whatyouhide/whatyouhide.github.io/_posts/2015-10-10-compile-time-work-with-elixir-macros.md

 ---
 layout: post
 title: Compile-time work with Elixir macros
+tags:
+  - elixir
 ---

-Macros are a very common way to do metaprogramming in Elixir There are many resources that explain what macros are and how to use them (much better than I could): there's the [Macro chapter][macro-chapter-elixir-website] from the "Getting Started" guide on Elixir's website, an awesome
+Macros are a very common way to do metaprogramming in Elixir.
+There are many resources that explain what macros are and how to use them (much better than I could): there's the [Macro chapter][macro-chapter-elixir-website] from the "Getting Started" guide on Elixir's website, an awesome